chatox/networks-science-course/theory/README.md

 :construction: These materials should not be considered final until the end of the course.
 Materials from previous editions can be found in other branches of the repository for the course.

 There are 11 theory sessions of 2 hours each.
 They will all take place face-to-face.
+Please bring your laptop.

 **Before each class, there are short videos you should watch.** They are up to 20 minutes in total, and watching them requires some preparation/scheduling on your part.
 Please set aside time in your schedule to watch these videos before coming to class, ideally on the day before.